OutUK for more than 20 Years

 Buzz Blackpool next door and upstairs - which used to be called Bar B and named not so cryptically after the ubiquitous promoter 'Basil Newby MBE' who founded the Funny Girls show, is a large and largely retro club.
 It plays mainly mainstream 80s and 90s trash to a packed post-show mixed-cum-gay crowd who couldn't care less as the DJ whips them into a frenzy on the floor below.

 Established in 1994 and moved to its current location in 2006, The Flying Handbag is Blackpool’s only purpose built Gay Venue.
-It has recently undergone a half a million pound make-over which has seen the venue completely overhauled & modernised with a chic new decor and state of the art sound & lighting.
+It has recently undergone a half a million pound make-over which has seen the venue completely overhauled and modernised with a chic new decor and some state of the art sound and lighting.

 Stella Artois one of Blackpool's best loved acts.

-And if you don't find what you're looking for, take a fresh walk along the front.
+If you can't find what you're looking for, take a fresh walk along the front.
 From the War Memorial above the North Pier, follow the pathway northwards along the Middle Walk that runs between the Promenade and the Lower Walk - there's about a mile of colonnades where men meet men after hours, not least in summer.
 As ever, common sense applies when out late.

 Don't go off your trolley get on a Blackpool Tram.
 Photo: ultra164

-There's no shortage of rainbow-flagged B&Bs in Blackpool.
-For a selection of accommodation including hotels and flats check out the BAGS website, run by a local association of gay guest houses, hotels and self-catering businesses.
+There's no shortage of rainbow-flagged B&Bs and hotels in Blackpool.
+For a selection of accommodation including hotels and flats check out the BAGS website, run by a local association of guest houses, hotels and self-catering businesses.

 THE LITTLE BLACK BOOK